OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 ``NumAlf`` is the number of distinct AoA entries and determines the number of rows in the subsequent table of static airfoil coefficients;
 ``NumAlf`` must be greater than or equal to one (``NumAlf = 1`` implies constant coefficients, regardless of the AoA).

+AeroDyn will
-AeroDyn will interpolate the data provided via linear interpolation or via cubic splines, depending on the setting of input ``InterpOrd`` above.
+interpolate on AoA using the data provided via linear interpolation or via cubic splines, depending on the setting of input ``InterpOrd`` above.
+If ``AFTabMod`` is set to ``1``, only the first airfoil table in each file will be used.
+If ``AFTabMod`` is set to ``2``, AeroDyn will find the airfoil table that bounds the computed Reynolds number, and linearly interpolate between the tables, using the logarithm of the Reynolds numbers.

 For each AoA, you must set the AoA (in degrees), ``alpha``, the lift-force coefficient, ``Coefs``\ (:,1), the drag-force coefficient, ``Coefs(:,2)``, and optionally the pitching-moment coefficient, ``Coefs(:,3)``, and minimum pressure coefficient,